allamand/aws-cdk-eks-multi-region-workshop/content/40-deploy-clusters/200-cluster/210-cluster.en.md

 ```

-여러분은 지금 코드를 대략 20줄 정도 밖에 입력하지 않았는데, 어떻게 이렇게 많은 자원이 생성된 것일까요?
-그 이유는 CDK가 AWS가 권고하는 **베스트 프랙티스를 기본값**으로 갖고 있기 때문에 그렇습니다.
-CDK를 사용하면 CloudFormation이나 Terraform 을 이용하는 것처럼 자원 하나하나를 정의할 수도 있지만,
-**지금처럼 꼭 필요한 부분만 정의하고 나머지 부분은 AWS에게 맡기실 수도** 있습니다.

 You have only entered about 20 lines of code now, but how do you create so many resources?
 This is because the CDK sets the default values with **best practice** recommended by AWS.
 Using CDK, you can define resources one by one like you do with CloudFormation or Terraform, or
-**You can define only the parts you really need and leave the rest to AWSå**.
+**You can define only the parts you really need and leave the rest to AWS**.

 ## Create Resources
 ```